chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 When you make a move to take decisive action, and score a strong hit, you may resolve the outcome of this fight.
 If you do, roll the challenge dice and compare to your progress.
 Momentum is ignored on this roll.

 On a strong hit, this foe is no longer in the fight.
-They are killed, out of action, flee, or surrender as appropriate to the situation and your intent (Ask the Oracle if unsure).
+They are killed, out of action, flee, or surrender as appropriate to the situation and your intent (Ask for Inspiration if unsure).

 On a weak hit, as above, but you must also choose one.